 Goldman Sachs will drop Fisher Investments unit from fund

-BOSTON, Oct 25 (Reuters) - Goldman Sachs Group Inc GS.N became the latest large investor to drop Fisher Investments after allegedly sexist remarks by firm founder Ken Fisher, according to a regulatory filing on Friday.
+BOSTON, Oct 25 (Reuters) - Goldman Sachs Group Inc GS.Nbecame the latest institution to drop Fisher Investments as a money manager after allegations that firm founder Ken Fisher made sexist comments at a conference, a regulatory filing showed on Friday.

-The filing states Fisher's asset management unit will no longer be a subadviser to the Goldman Sachs Multi-Manager Global Equity Fund, effective on or around Oct.
+The filing states Fisher's asset management unit will no longer be a subadviser to the $600 million Goldman Sachs Multi-Manager Global Equity Fund, GSEQX.Oeffective on or around Oct.
 31.

+A Goldman Sachs spokesman did not comment on how much Fisher manages for the fund or give a reason for the change.
+Fisher was among 10 outside managers listed by the fund in a company disclosure as of March.

 ((ross.kerber@thomsonreuters.com; (617) 856 4341; Reuters Messaging: Ross.Kerber.Reuters.com@Reuters.net))